A Lush Haven

 With abundant architectural silhouettes, the lighting design elevates dusk ambience, accentuating sculptural lushness, while the benches' cavities at the garden's far end generate a warm afterglow, amplified with LED lights.
 The effortless approach of improving scale inline with existing tall trees enhances fluidity by utilising a concise materials palette, enabling plants to take centre stage.
-Lush foliage stands out above a clear layout, amid subtle detail designs, where a mundane London back garden was transformed into an opulent hideaway by making the most of its resources to create a natural landscape.
+Lush foliage stands out above a clear layout, where an unremarkable London back garden was transformed into an opulent hideaway by thoroughly maximising its resources to create compelling contemporary landscaping outlooks.